ngchinwen/P150256-MscDataScience-DataManagement-Assignment1/ass1.md

 #### Example of querying

-This is the extended description for yelp_business.
+This is the description for yelp_business.

 ``` python
 cursor.execute('DESCRIBE yelp_business')
 print(cursor.fetchall())
 ```

-After that, when we look at the columns for yelp_review:
+After that, we can also look at the columns for yelp_review:

 ``` python
 cursor.execute('DESCRIBE yelp_review')